 United Way of Monroe County launches Born Learning to help parents, caregivers, and our community create early learning opportunities for young children.

-Area 10 Agency on Aging, with support from United Way of Monroe County, premiers the 2-1-1 information and referral service for Monroe and Owen counties, along with the online database www.211infolink.net
+Area 10 Agency on Aging, with support from United Way of Monroe County, premiers the 2-1-1 information and referral service for Monroe and Owen counties, along with an online database.

 Floods hit the area hard.
 United Way of Monroe County leads the Monroe County Long Term Recovery Committee, which assists 500 families for two years as they recover.
 In 2011, the Committee transitions into the MoCOAD (Monroe County Community Organizations Active in Disaster), which includes nonprofits, businesses, local government, and faith organizations.